Metatarsalgia Treatment in Singapore

 • The feeling of having a pebble in your shoe

-If you have any of the above symptoms, you should see an orthopaedic specialist in Singapore as soon as possible.
-If left untreated, metatarsalgia can lead to more serious conditions, like hammer toes, limping and pain in other parts of the body.
-Not all cases require surgery, but in more severe cases where you have toe deformities or when other forms of treatment have failed, metatarsalgia surgery may be necessary.
+If you have any of the above symptoms, consult an orthopaedic specialist in Singapore as soon as possible.
+Untreated metatarsalgia may progress to serious conditions like hammer toes, limping, or pain in other parts of the body.
+While not all cases require surgery, it may be essential for severe cases like toe deformities or when other forms of treatment have failed.

-Before diagnosing your condition, a foot and ankle doctor in Singapore will examine your foot in both standing and sitting positions.
+Before diagnosing your condition, a foot and ankle doctor will examine your foot in both standing and sitting positions.
 They will also ask you some questions to understand your lifestyle, including:

 • What is the nature of your work?